 due to the child's total and permanent disability.

-Systems as long as they individually remain eligible for a monthly retirement
+Your surviving spouse and each dependent child will receive 100% of the health insurance contribution rate as long as they individually remain eligible for a monthly retirement benefit.

 To report a death to KPPA, please call KPPA at (502) 696-8800 or toll-free at 1-800-928-4646 and provide

 - Name of person notifying KPPA of member's death